 Which are the most significant advantages of targeted advertising?

 One of the best things about behavioral tracking is that it gives you first-party data collected directly from your own website.
 You won’t need to rely on third-party cookies anymore.

 2. Predict user intent

-Users’ behavior can predict their intent and next actions.
+Users’ behavior can predict their intent and next actions (we tell you all about how to predict customer behavior here).
 The more data you track and analyze, the higher is the precision.

 Since tracking software detects tons of data daily, it creates a totally different scenario for each user.
 This way, it can group customers, even though they have 99.7% resemblance in user intent.